ntp111/C-Game-with-SplashkitSDK/README.md

-# C-Robot-Dodge-Game-with-JSON-data
-create a game that can load configuration setting from and save gameplay process into JSON file

-# TUTORIAL: Create a game that utilizes JSON data
+# TUTORIAL: Create a c# game that utilizes JSON features from SplashkitSDK

 ## A. What is JSON?